nikcleju/ESDM_Course/Lectures/09_ESDM_Scheduling.md

   - **finish time**: actual ending time
   - execution time: actual running time, excluding any interruptions
   - **deadline**: latest time by which a task must be completed

-- Tasks may be interrupted by higher priority tasks, when priorities are defined
+- Tasks may be interrupted (preempted) by higher priority tasks, when priorities are defined

-- Tasks may be periodic (e.g. every 10ms) or aperiodic
+- Tasks may be periodic (e.g. run every 10ms) or aperiodic

 ### Task

 ![Task attributes](img/2022-11-30-20-58-20.png)

 ### Scheduling

-- How to decide which task to run when?
+- The scheduling problem: Given a set of tasks with their own times, which all need to run on the same processor, how to decide which task to run when?

+- Typically a job for the operating system (kernel)

 Considerations:

 - Preemptive vs. non-preemptive scheduling